moorepants/eme185/content/pages/syllabus.rst

 *Product Design and Development*, Ulrich, K.T. and Eppinger, S.D., 5th Edition, McGraw-Hill 2011.
 ISBN 978-0073404776 [`Book Information`_]

+Note that there is also a `MIT Open Courseware class`_ that goes with this book.
+There are a lot of useful materials available.

 .. _Book Information: http://www.ulrich-eppinger.net/
+.. _MIT Open Courseware class: http://ocw.mit.edu/courses/sloan-school-of-management/15-783j-product-design-and-development-spring-2006/

 Assignments & Grades
 ====================